Customised Foot Orthotics (Prescription Shoe Insoles)

-Custom orthotics can also be used to treat a variety of lower extremity conditions such as Plantar Fasciitis, Bunions, Achilles Tendonitis, or Knee, Hip and Back Pain.
+Custom orthotics can also be used to manage a variety of lower extremity conditions such as Plantar Fasciitis, Bunions, Achilles Tendonitis, or Knee, Hip and Back Pain.

 In Singapore, custom foot orthotics are Class A medical devices.
 Despite their claims, insoles sold at retail outlets and chains are mass produced or made by non-clinicians, even when they claim to be customised for your needs.
 While customisation may have taken place, it is crucial that your insoles are customised by a clinical foot specialist, as customisation performed by a non-professional is more likely to cause harm than good.

 Podiatrists are certified clinical specialists who are specially trained to prescribe and design custom foot orthotics.
 Unlike insole retailers, podiatrists prescribe based on a comprehensive diagnosis of a patient’s musculoskeletal problems.
-Besides being experts in the science of human anatomy and biomechanics, podiatrists also possess years of experience in both hospitals and clinics treating patients presenting with a variety of foot conditions.
+In addition to being experts in the science of human anatomy and biomechanics, podiatrists also possess years of experience working in both hospitals and clinics, managing a wide range of foot conditions and concerns.

-Retail “corrective insoles” may seem comfortable at first, but they do nothing to treat a person’s conditions in the long run.
+While retail “corrective insoles” may seem comfortable at first, they often do not help in addressing underlying foot conditions and fail to deliver long-term benefits.
 In some cases, unsuitable retail insoles may even worsen a patient’s condition.
 It is a common sight at our practice to see patients who have bought non-medical so-called “custom insoles” at retail shops complaining of its inability to ‘fix’ their problems.

 Foot orthotics were developed by podiatrists and doctors over a century ago, and it continues to be a major area of study for the podiatry profession.
-Podiatrists specialise in utilising orthotics to painlessly treat a variety of lower limb conditions.
+Podiatrists specialise in utilising orthotics to painlessly and effectively manage a variety of lower limb conditions.

 Podiatrists are also experts in shoe evaluation and shoe selection, allowing them to make personalised recommendations for footwear best suited for a patient’s specific lower extremity conditions.
 Our podiatrists also recognise the modern Singaporean’s need to complement function with aesthetics and can refer you to suitable shoe stores that carry ergonomic shoes for business or casual wear.